chwar/XRUI/Documentation/index.md

 XRUI automatically adds the `Tracked Device Physics Raycaster` component to World UI game objects.

+You can also specifically disable XR interactions on specific XRUI Elements, to avoid adding unnecessary Game Objects to your scene at runtime.
+To do so, check the `Disable XR Interaction` checkbox in the `World UI Parameters` section of the XRUI Element.
 ## Acknowledgements
 - Thanks to [katas94](https://gist.github.com/katas94/7b220a591215efc36110860a0b1125eb) for the inspiration on interfacing XRUI with Unity Event Handlers and the XR Interaction package.
 - Thanks to [mattvr](https://gist.github.com/mattvr/8cdcc922d1a75d0a7a7abf5d46e23ef0) for their gist to create curved panels.